 My Celebrations cookbook has an entire chapter dedicated to game day recipes and the Father’s Day chapter also has several recipes that would be perfect to make when you are craving some delicious game day foods.
-My friends over at ButcherBox are having a special offer from today until February 7th.
-When you sign up as a new member you will receive a free game day bundle.
-This includes 1 rack of St. Louis ribs, 1 pack of pulled pork, and 1 pack of bacon all for free in your first box!
+My friends over at ButcherBox are having a special offer — when you sign up as a new member you will receive 20% off your first box when you visit ButcherBox and enter code WALKER20 at checkout (Offer valid until 4/30/23).
 In honor of this special deal, I am sharing my Knife-and-Fork Pork Ribs recipe from page 124 in the Father’s day chapter in my cookbook Celebrations!
 This recipe uses baby back ribs, but St. Louis ribs would be just as delicious!

 ButcherBox- High-Quality Meat To Your Doorstep